domeffe/bitcoin-bip-sfqmr/README.md

 * **Target:** Approximately 1.1 million BTC.

 ### 2. The Legacy Purge (T + 36 Months)
-All P2PK and un‑hashed legacy outputs created before block height 210000 (approximately late 2012) must be migrated to a Quantum‑Resistant (QR) scheme (e.g., SLH‑DSA or a hybrid Taproot leaf).
+All P2PK and un‑hashed legacy outputs created before block height 210000 (approximately late 2012) must be migrated to a Quantum‑Resistant (QR) scheme (e.g., SLH‑DSA or a hybrid Taproot leaf or any future consensus-approved quantum-resistant scheme).
 Block height 210000 (≈ late 2012) marks the period in which the overwhelming majority of P2PK and un‑hashed outputs were created.
 These outputs expose raw public keys directly on‑chain, making them the most vulnerable class under quantum key‑recovery attacks.

 * **Deadline:** 36 months from activation (T + 36).
 * **Effect:** After the deadline, any transaction input spending a UTXO created at or before height 210,000 with a scriptPubKey matching the pattern [pubkey] OP_CHECKSIG SHALL be considered invalid by consensus, regardless of the validity of the provided ECDSA signature.